mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 * Scan a portal login QR and resolve the requested essential vs. voluntary claims.
 * Consent capture — user confirms essential claims and opts into voluntary ones.
-* Optional face‑verification consent before submitting, then automatic portal redirect on success.
+* Optional face-verification consent before submitting, then automatic portal redirect on success.

 ### Face authentication

 #### `faceScanner.ts`

-Encapsulates the face‑capture interaction.
-It is reused wherever face authentication is required — share‑with‑selfie (both online OpenID4VP and offline BLE flows).
+Encapsulates the face-capture interaction.
+It is reused wherever face authentication is required — share-with-selfie (both online OpenID4VP and offline BLE flows).
 See the [Face Match integration](../integration-guide/face-match.md).

 ### Backup & Restore